Why and How Content Planning Differs from Content Strategy

-There are many different ways to define the term, but I like this one via Distilled: “A content strategy is the high-level vision that guides future content development to deliver against a specific business objective.”
+There are many ways to define the term, but I like this one via Distilled: “A content strategy is the high-level vision that guides future content development to deliver against a specific business objective.”

 The most important words in this content strategy definition, in my opinion, are “vision” and “objective.”
-In many ways, strategy is ambiguous and intangible — a guiding framework that accounts for every element of your content operation.
+In many ways, a strategy is ambiguous and intangible — a guiding framework that accounts for every element of your content operation.
 And it always needs to lead toward a concrete goal (usually, some variation of “make more money”).

 Strategy is the umbrella under which all of your content marketing tools and tactics nest.
 But turning a strategic vision into reality won’t happen on its own.
 Content planning makes it so.

-Building a Bridge from Strategy to Execution
+Content Planning Builds a Bridge from Strategy to Execution

 Getting from Point A (a strategic vision) to a Point B (a fruitful and efficient content marketing engine) is a journey that many companies fail to complete.
 But when everyone works from the same detailed map, it’s far easier to avoid steering off-course.